Beetron/beetron.github.io/_posts/2022-10-23-gamelongevity.md

 # The oldest rulebook in existence

-If we look beyond rules that people can keep in the minds, we need to write things down.
+If we look beyond rules that people can keep in their minds, we need to write things down.
 The Royal Game of Ur is a board game that dates back to 2600-2400 BC.
 The rules were reconstructed from a Babylonian clay tablet.
 For a while, you could consider this game as being dead.
 But its rules lived on and it was possible for it live another life, 4000 years in the future.

 **The Royal Game of Ur with Irving Finkel, the man who deciphered the rules:**